hanhb1011/MJARProject/README.md

 ## Description ##

-Find restaurant through Augmented Reality!
+Find restaurants through Augmented Reality!

 You can register favorite restaurants and see reviews about the restaurant.